 For a unique thing to do in Boise, head over to the Basque Block, an area that’s home to the largest Basque population outside of the Basque Country.

-The Basque country is more than just a region; it’s home to an ancient and distinct culture that influences France and Spain.
+The Basque country is more than just a region; it’s home to an ancient and distinct culture with influences from France and Spain.
 The Basque Block comprises two boarding houses - the Cyrus Jacobs-Uberruaga house and the Anduiza, along with the Basque Center, the Basque Museum, and Cultural Center.

 People come from all over Idaho to visit the basque block, where you’ll find authentic food, culture, and customs that are unique to the Basque area.
-Check out one of these popular places to get a genuinely unique Basque experience Bar Gernika, Leka Ona restaurant, and the Basque Market.
+Check out one of these popular places to get a genuinely unique Basque experience,

 Address: W Grove St, Boise, ID 83702